Graduate Studies for Masters (M.Sc.) Degree with Thesis

 The cellular and developmental biology track focuses on the study of cellular processes such as proliferation, differentiation, and apoptosis to better understand biological processes such as cancer and neurodegeneration.
 The track also includes research on stem cells and their use for regeneration.

-Students are referred to the various tracks by their advisers, based on the fields in which the students specialize in their research.
+Students are referred to the various tracks by their advisors, based on the fields in which the students specialize in their research.
 Their coursework is determined accordingly.

-- At the end of the first academic year, students submit a research proposal (after it has been approved by their adviser) to the faculty committee for research students.
+At the end of the first academic year, students submit a research proposal (after it has been approved by their advisor) to the faculty committee for research students.

 After the proposal is approved by the committee, it is submitted to the university committee for research students for final approval.

-- After completion of the research and its approval by the adviser, a written thesis is submitted to the faculty committee for research students for determining the reviewers and the date of defense.
+After completion of the research and its approval by the advisor, a written thesis is submitted to the faculty committee for research students in order to determine the reviewers and the date of defense.

-The defense committee includes two reviewers and the adviser.
-Students present the main findings in a demonstration and answer the questions of the examiners.
+The defense committee includes two reviewers and the advisor.
+Students present the main findings and answer the questions of the examiners.